Skip to main content

 Full Description

-A grade II listed Non-Conformist church, including attached railings, gatepiers and boundary wall.
-It was built circa 1800, with later 19th century remodelling.
-It was endowed by Mr John Cooper of London, formerly of Ashbourne, d.1808.
-It is built of red brick, laid to Flemish bond, with ashlar sandstone dressings, a coped gable to front and a Welsh slated roof.
-The front elevation has a wide pedimented gable rising from a plain brick plinth with an ashlar plinth band.
-There is a central doorway with curved heads to panelled and part-glazed double doors, with curved heads beneath a banded segmental arch.
-This is now enclosed by a late 19th century open porch with semi-circular arched openings, the arches and keystones of moulded ashlar.
-Flanking the porch are tall window openings rising from a plain cill band, with stilted semi-circular arched heads of ashlar sandstone, below gauged brick outer arches.
+United Reformed Church, Derby Road, Ashbourne, built c1800.
+'Zion Chapel (Congregational) was founded by Mr John Cooper in 1801, and in 1868 it was remodelled, enlarged, and an organ chamber added, at a cost of £2,000.
+It is a handsome building of brick and stone, capable of seating 400.'
+(1) This building no longer appears to be in use as a place of worship [2011].
+(2) From the National Heritage List for England: 'SK1746 ASHBOURNE DERBY ROAD 822/1/10003 The United Reformed Church GV II Non-Conformist church, attached railings, gatepiers and boundary wall. c1800, with later C19 remodelling.
+Endowed by Mr John Cooper of London, formerly of Ashbourne, d.1808.
+Red brick, laid to Flemish bond, with ashlar sandstone dressings, coped gable to front and Welsh slated roof.
+FRONT (north-east) ELEVATION: wide pedimented gable rising from a plain brick plinth with ashlar plinth band.
+Central doorway with curved heads to panelled and part-glazed double doors with curved heads beneath a banded segmental arch.
+This is now enclosed by a late C19 open porch with semi-circular arched openings, the arches and keystones of moulded ashlar.
+Above, a parapet balustrade with moulded balusters.
+Flanking the porch are tall window openings rising from a plain cill band with stilted semi-circular arched heads of ashlar sandstone, below gauged brick outer arches.
 Each window opening is set back within a wider arch headed opening, also with gauged brickwork to the arch.
 The arches rise from a moulded base expressed as an interrupted band across the elevation, which is set above an interrupted string course.
 Between the outer openings, a central arched window opening rises from the level of the balustrade.
-The opening is subdivided into two semi-circular headed lights supporting a circular light, all in ashlar, the central mullion a circular column with a foliated capital.
-There is a low wall to the street frontage, with a ramped central section carrying porch front wall.
-There are entrances to either side with low, square, ashlar capped gatepiers supporting ornamental cast-iron gates.
-Matching railings to ramped walling and to north-east corner of chapel, linked to the gatepier of the north entrance.
-The interior is known to retain an east end gallery, with tiered benches and pilastered frontage supported on two tapered cast-iron columns with lotus leaf capitals.
+The opening is subdivided into 2 semi-circular headed lights supporting a circular light, all in ashlar, the central mullion a circular column with a foliated capital.
+Window frames with glazing bars and margin lights.
+Low wall to street frontage with ramped central section carrying porch front wall.
+Entrances to either side with low, square, ashlar capped gatepiers supporting ornamental cast-iron gates.
+Matching railings to ramped walling and to north-east corner of chapel, linked to gatepier of north entrance.
+INTERIOR: Not inspected, but known to retain an east end gallery with tiered benches and pilastered frontage supported on 2 tapered cast-iron columns with lotus leaf capitals.
 Queen post roof trusses with pendant finials are carried on side wall corbels.
-There is 20th century stained glass to the south side windows, and to window openings flanking the apsidal organ recess and pipe organ at the west end.
-The arched opening to organ recess is defined by pilasters with foliated capitals.
-There are wall monuments to John Cooper (d.
+C20 stained glass to south side windows, and to window openings flanking the apsidal organ recess and pipe organ at the west end.
+Arched opening to organ recess defined by pilasters with foliated capitals.
+Wall monuments to John Cooper (d.
 1808) and the Rev. Alexander Start (d.
 1843) below the gallery.
-The chapel is attached to a range of almshouses to the north, which was also endowed by John Cooper.
-(2)
+The chapel is attached to the range of almshouses to the north (item 1/126) which was also endowed by John Cooper.
+Listing NGR: SK1813046302.'
+(3)

 Sources/Archives (3)